Internal Medicine and Emergency Medicine Update for Primary Care

 Evidence-Based Approach to Complementary and Alternative Treatments

-Objectives: 1) Become familiar with presentation of envenomation of snakes, spiders, and scorpions 2) Describe pre-hospital treatment of envenomation of snakes, spiders, and scorpions 3) Develop an approach to treating envenomation of snakes, spiders, and scorpions
+Objectives: 1) Become familiar with the presentation of envenomation of snakes, spiders, and scorpions 2) Describe prehospital treatment of envenomation of snakes, spiders, and scorpions 3) Develop an approach to treating envenomation of snakes, spiders, and scorpions

-Objectives: 1) Describe how thermoregulation is maintained in the body 2) Become familiar with the spectrum of heat-related disease 3) Be able to develop a focused immediate treatment plan for these illnesses
+Objectives: 1) Describe how thermoregulation is maintained in the body 2) Become familiar with the spectrum of heat-related disease 3) Develop a focused immediate treatment plan for these illnesses

-Objectives: 1) Describe clinical presentation of both stingray and lionfish envenomation 2) Develop an immediate treatment plan following marine envenomation
+Objectives: 1) Describe clinical presentations of both stingray and lionfish envenomation 2) Develop an immediate treatment plan following marine envenomation

 Please Note: Content is subject to change without notice.
 Please refer to the activity website for the most current information.